Property tax

 For people who disagree with the accuracy of their property’s assessed value, information about the assessment appeal process is available on MPAC’s website at this link.

-This information bulletin provides clarification related to the education tax rates for business properties, as defined in section 257.5 of the Education Act, including business properties in which certain payments in lieu of taxes are made.
+The following information clarifies education tax rates for business properties, as defined in section 257.5 of the Education Act, including business properties in which certain payments in lieu of taxes are made.

-Under the Education Act, the Minister of Finance has the discretion to make regulations setting rates for taxes for school purposes.
+According to the Education Act, the Minister of Finance has the discretion to establish tax rates for school purposes through regulations.

-The rates in Tables 5-8 of the regulation apply to certain business properties in which payments in lieu of taxes are made (PILs properties), as listed in section 9.1 of the regulation.
-These include certain federal, provincial, hydro and utilities properties, as well as properties owned by another municipality.
-For the purposes of calculating payments in lieu of taxes for PILs properties, the rates set out in Tables 5-8 of the regulation reflect the tax rate for school purposes that would be applicable to PILs properties if these properties were taxable.
+Tables 5-8 of the regulation specifically pertain to certain business properties with payments in lieu of taxes (PILs properties), detailed in section 9.1.
+These properties include certain federal, provincial, hydro and utilities properties, as well as properties owned by another municipality.
+For calculating payments in lieu of taxes, the rates in Tables 5-8 reflect the tax rate for school purposes applicable to PILs properties if they were taxable.

 Questions regarding the education rates for PILs properties may be directed to the Ministry of Finance at info.propertytax@ontario.ca.